MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/auditing/configure.md

 |`Value`|Determines whether the setting is enabled.|
 |`CanBeChanged` |Determines whether the `Value` setting can be changed after the table or column is included in a managed solution.|

 The publisher of a managed solution that adds a table may prevent people who install the solution from enabling auditing.
 Some Dataverse system tables can't be enabled or disabled for auditing because the `CanBeChanged` property is set to `false`.
-[Learned more about managed properties](/power-platform/alm/managed-properties-alm).
+[Learn more about managed properties](/power-platform/alm/managed-properties-alm).

 > [!NOTE]
 > The `IsAuditEnabled` property is exposed in the designer as a simple boolean property with the label **Audit changes to its data** for tables or **Enable auditing** for columns.
 The `CanBeChanged` property can only be read or set programmatically.